xareelee/XLTestLog/README.md

 **XLTestLog** is a lightweight library for stylish XCTest logs.
 It makes your testing logs more readable in Xcode Console.

  - Reformat the log messages to make them more readable.
- - Use indentations and Emoji bullets to distinguish between different logs.
+ - Use indentations and Emoji bullets for different logs.
  - Paint log messages and highlight important keywords using [XcodeColors].
+ - Only test logs will be styled.
+You can distinguish colored test logs from other logs (e.g. `NSLog()`).

-This is an example for test results in Xcode Console using XLTestLog:
+The following is an example for test results in Xcode Console using XLTestLog:

 ![](./Docs/Images/withXLTestLog.png)